zhutoulala/vulnscan/docs/README.md

 Then build the solution vulnscan.sln

 ## How to run this tool
-copy data/vulnscan.sigs into the same folder as vulnscan, then run either below command
 ```
 vulnscan [path to target binary file]
 vulnscan [path to target folder]